alxnbl/onenote-md-exporter/README.md

     ---
     Page content
     ```
   * `PanDocMarkdownFormat` : choose the markdown syntax to use among [those supported by pandoc](https://pandoc.org/MANUAL.html#general-options).
-Use *Github flavor* by default.
+Use *GitHub flavor* by default.

 ## Joplin Raw Directory